-He explains to guests how he and his colleague identify where the female turtles have made their nests, either through observing the turtles or by identifying the tracks made in the sand by the two different species which are found here.
-During the talk we also discovered that the ratio of female to male turtles born is influenced by the temperature of the sand which incubates the eggs, at higher temperatures, hatchlings are more likely to be female, whereas in lower temperatures, more males hatch.
+He explains to guests how he and his colleague identify where the female turtles have made their nests.
+Either through observing the turtles or by identifying the tracks made in the sand by the two different species which are found here.
+We also discovered that the ratio of female to male turtles born is influenced by the temperature of the sand which incubates the eggs.
+At higher temperatures, hatchlings are more likely to be female, whereas in lower temperatures, more males hatch.

 Along the soft sandy beach in front of the hotel, there are several roped off areas, which bear laminated notices detailing when the eggs were laid, the species of turtle that they were laid by and the approximate dates when the turtles are expected to hatch.
 These help to generate interest and enthusiasm for the turtle care project amongst the guests.

-The talks and turtle watching opportunities at the Shangri La Bar Al Jissah resort are only available to guests of the hotel, but 150 miles along Oman’s rocky coastline lies another key site for turtle nesting, the Ras Al Jinz Turtle Reserve, which was established by the Omani government in 1996.
+The talks and turtle watching opportunities at the Shangri La Bar Al Jissah resort are only available to guests of the hotel.
+But 150 miles along Oman’s rocky coastline lies another key site for turtle nesting.
+The Ras Al Jinz Turtle Reserve which was established by the Omani government in 1996.
 The reserve also incorporates the Ras Al Jinz Turtle Centre, which describes itself as being a “truly Eco-tourism project”.
 This is the only official site in the country where the general public can watch the turtles nesting.

 Thanks to Rachael Harrison for sharing her article with us.
 Rachael is a travel and tourism lecturer and freelance travel writer with a passion for adventure and independent travel.
 She blogs at www.travelandbaking.co.uk and can be found on Instagram (@travelbaking) and on Twitter (@travelandbaking)